-Google Ads post-click experience
+Google Ads post-click landing page

 The headline of this ad relates to the search of the user, which in this case was “Google Ads.”
 “Official Site” communicates to the user that by clicking, they’ll arrive on a site operated by Google and not an affiliate.
 This boosts trust.
 The last part, “AdWords is now Google Ads,” is an attempt by Google to again to boost trust by aligning the new brand “Google Ads” with the older one advertisers have trusted for years.
 Clicking the headline will take you to this post-click page: